HarshitKumarSahu/3jsAnimaleParticlesModel/README.md

 # Animale

 Animale is a playful, interactive web project that showcases a carousel of whimsical animal-themed personas, each with their own unique style and personality.
-Built with HTML, CSS, and JavaScript, the project features a visually engaging interface and smooth transitions between different animal "stripes."
+Built with HTML, CSS, JavaScript, GSAP, Three.js and Shaders, the project features a visually engaging interface and smooth transitions between different animal "stripes."

 ## Features